dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 #### Exploring the Competition

  As researchers, we had an open discussion regarding what everyone defined "good UX" as for community support forums.
 I described how a great community support forum had a clear ranking system, chunked different information into relavent topics, and kept the visual design as minimal as possible.
+We believed having an open discussion could fill in the gaps of knowledge since we were still waiting on the prototype to be finalized by our client.

- We analyzed the design of popular community support forums (Reddit, Stack Overflow) so we could build our expertise and provide accurate reccommendations for our client.
+ We analyzed the design of popular community support forums (Reddit, Stack Overflow).
+The main purpose of the competitive analysis was to orient ourselves in the product we were going to test and help us give a more effective evaluation of the forum after we tested it on users.

 #### Understanding the Flow

 Soon after, we recieved the prototype of the community support forum via InVision.
 We learned what features we had to test on the prototype and developed the user flow for these different features.
 Because we did not play a role in the design of the prototype, it was very significant for us to be familiarized with the user flow before we took any further steps.
-We used an Excel spreadsheet to list all of the various user flows for the different features the prototype allowed us to accomplish.
+We used an Excel spreadsheet to list all of the various user flows for the different features the prototype allowed us to accomplish on InVision.

 ![](/images/SupportForum4.png)